scrapy/itemadapter/README.md

 ### Converting to dict

-The `ItemAdapter` class provides the `asdict` method, which also converts nested items recursively.
+The `ItemAdapter` class provides the `asdict` method, which converts nested items recursively.
 Consider the following example:

 ```python